-Today, as we carry rage and sadness and feel an insurmountable distrust of the legal system because of the death of Sandra Bland, the abuse of young girls, and hundreds of black women who have died in police custody, I know we are not so different than our foremothers who experienced similar emotions related to systemic racism in their time.
-This sadness/anger seems to be a frequent visitor in the lives of black women who choose to be conscious of the injustices of racism, and even some who don’t choose.
+Today, as we carry our rage and sadness, feeling an insurmountable distrust of the legal system because of the death of Sandra Bland, the abuse of young girls, and the hundreds of Black women who have died in police custody, I know we’re not so different from our foremothers who experienced similar emotions in response to the systemic racism of their time.
+This sadness and anger seem to be frequent visitors in the lives of Black women conscious of the injustices of racism, and even for some who aren’t.

-I frequently hear black women say they are tired or exhausted because of the burden that consciousness entails.
+I frequently hear Black women say they are tired or exhausted because of the burden that consciousness entails.
 We are indeed tired of hearing about our sisters being mishandled, mistreated, maligned, and murdered.
 We are tired of hearing about our brothers being gunned down by cops and vigilantes.
 We are tired of worrying about our children and whether they will grow up with the fact of their humanity constantly under attack.
 I see the fatigue, the depression, and the lurking helplessness that sometimes creeps around the corners of our eyes.

-I asked her what is wrong with being angry if black people are being systemically oppressed?
-Then, I told her that the knowledge about the history of black people in this country that I was entrusted with as a child has done more than make me an angry woman.
-It has given me pride, a sense of identity, and a rich cultural heritage, among other things.
+I asked her what was wrong with being angry if Black people are being systemically oppressed.
+I told her that learning the history of Black people in this country as a child has done more than make me an angry woman: it has given me pride, a sense of identity, and a rich cultural heritage, among other things.

 Nonetheless, her comment got me thinking.
 Can we fully express our rage as well as nurture our joy?

-If I take a moment to feel the sun on my skin and laugh a belly laugh with a girlfriend over ice cream, does that mean that I have stopped crying inside for Sandra Bland?
+If I take a moment to feel the sun on my skin and laugh a belly laugh with a good friend over ice cream, does that mean I’ve stopped crying inside for Sandra Bland?
 If I enjoy dinner with my husband and decide to not talk about what’s going on in the news, does that make me less aware?

-We have too many cultural images of black women that paint us as perpetually angry or as inhumanly helpful and subservient.
-In these racially charged times, we will frequently reach our boiling points.
+We have too many cultural depictions of Black women that paint us as perpetually angry or as inoffensively helpful and subservient.
+In these racist times, we will frequently reach our boiling point.
 We may become depressed.
 We may feel suffocated by the insidious racism we witness.
 To feel and express this rage is our right.

 Sadness is natural, but we cannot let ourselves despair for long.
 If you are dealing with what feels like depression, get help.
 Reach out to people who love you unconditionally.
 Get therapy and make spending time with positive people a priority.
-Explore your creativity—write a poem, paint, spend time taking photos and make a project out of it…the possibilities are endless.
+Explore your creativity: write a poem, paint, spend time taking photos and make a project out of it.
+The possibilities are endless.

 I am convinced that some of our foremothers mastered this.
 We know instinctively that our rage and our joy are not mutually exclusive.
-I just think that sometimes the anger gets so heavy that we forget that joy is always there underneath it all.
+I just think sometimes the anger gets so heavy we forget that joy is always there underneath it all.